cldellow/mapt/README.md

   - 🎶 in dev mode, `mapt` dynamically renders your full map based on several input `pmtiles` and style files
   - 🎵 in production mode, `mapt` produces a single `pmtiles` and style file, suitable for publishing to static hosting

+# Install

+`mapt` requires Bun, whose [install instructions](https://bun.sh/docs/installation) are straight-forward.

+`bun install --global mapt`

+> TODO: verify this works.
+The package is not yet published to npmjs, and file-local packages can't be installed globally.

 # Usage

 `mapt` requires a specific file layout.
 Consider an example map